git4keerthip/KnowledgeBank/AWS.md

 - Create policy --attach to--> IAM role
 - Create IAM user --> assign IAM role
 - Create group --> assign IAM role to that group
+- IAM is not region specif , its global service like s3.

+### KMS
+- KMS is region specific
+-